“Retreat, rethink and only respond if you need to do so. “

 - Threaten family and friends.

 Then when you get upset, they will escalate the situation until you snap.
 You’re then left feeling bad for lashing out, saying hurtful things, being angry, and you apologise and do your best to make it up to them.
-Even though you know your reactions were wrong, you end up blaming it all on you, not paying attention to the part they played.
+Even though you know, your reactions were wrong.
+You end up blaming it all on you, not paying attention to the part they played.
 We can not control what they say or do.
 Even when the relationships are over, we can, however, learn to control our reactions.
 They trick you into it.

 Narcissists will trick you into reacting so you are fully aware you are not perfect. ( no one is.)
 They will threaten to tell others about your reactions.
-As your Reactions are out of character for you; narcissists know you feel worse about yourself; they wear you down slowly over time, so you no longer feel good enough.
+As your Reactions are out of character for you, narcissists know you feel worse about yourself; they wear you down slowly over time, so you no longer feel good enough.
 You lose your integrity and stay trapped in the cycle of abuse.

-Gaslighting is an insidious form of psychological manipulation where the abuser gets the target to question their own reality and sanity, and they will gaslight you with things like.
+Gaslighting is an insidious form of psychological manipulation where the abuser gets the target to question their reality and sanity, and they will gaslight you with things like.

 Projection is a defensive mechanism commonly used by abusers.
-They are defending themselves against unconscious traits, beliefs, actions to escape accountability.
+They are defending themselves against unconscious traits, beliefs, and actions to escape accountability.
 It’s a combination of blame-shifting and gaslighting, distracting the target from what is really happening while getting the target to blame themselves.
 Things like.
-“You started it, accusing me, then who knows what you’ve been up to.” or.
+“You started it, accusing me, who knows what you’ve been up to.” or.
 “If you didn’t talk down to me, you’re always having a dig at me.”

 This all leads to cognitive dissonance.
 The target ends up full of self-blame, self-doubt, feeling like they are the narcissist, feeling unworthy, feeling grateful, that the narcissist who’s a bully and a con artist will take you back, changing who you are time and time again to please them, trying to help them while you slowly lose who you are.
 When you can see different realities, one that matches your beliefs and another that is continuously being rewritten on you, it’s hard to see it while you are living it.
 It takes time to work it out once you break free.
 Suppose you’re still with or around someone who brings out the worst in you when you think.
 “This isn’t me, and this isn’t how I behave.”
-That’s when you have to take note of the people you are surrounding yourself with and change something when you’re not true to yourself when you are constantly questioning yourself.
-Your own integrity, this is what narcissistic people want, they want you to be confused, to feel like you’re going crazy, to keep you out of reality and in their reality, unfortunately, most become in such a trace that by the time they start to wake up, they are trauma bonded, scared, or don’t have the means to leave, plenty have left scared, got out safely, left with nothing and are living much happier lives, it’s all taking that first step, make a choice for you, for your health, wealth and happiness, change one thing at a time, and it’ll change everything for you.
+That’s when you have to take note of the people you are surrounding yourself with and change something when you’re not true to yourself and when you are constantly questioning yourself.
+Your own integrity, this is what narcissistic people want.
+They want you to be confused, to feel like you’re going crazy, to keep you out of reality and in their reality, unfortunately, most become in such a trace that by the time they start to wake up, they are trauma bonded, scared, or don’t have the means to leave, plenty have left scared, got out safely, left with nothing and are living much happier lives, it’s all taking that first step, make a choice for you, for your health, wealth and happiness, change one thing at a time, and it’ll change everything for you.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.